 Before you miss any payments on credit cards and other loans, discuss potential payment relief plan options with your creditors.
 Being proactive and letting your creditors know about your plight ahead of time makes them more likely to work with you by lowering your payments temporarily or giving you a 30-90 day reprieve.
 Also check into getting a “Pay as You Earn” repayment plan, deferment or forbearance for your student loans.

-You may not have enough money to cover all your bills, especially if you’re unemployed for an extended period of time.
+You may not have enough money to cover all your bills, especially if you’re unemployed for an extended period.
 For that reason, it’s important to list your bills in order of importance.
-The top five bills you should pay first are your mortgage or rent, utilities, food, insurance and medical care.
+The top five bills you should pay first are your mortgage or rent, utilities, food, insurance, and medical care.
 Next would come any credit cards or loans.
 If you can cover these bills, you’re more likely to pull through without too much long-lasting wear and tear on your finances.

 If your knee-jerk reaction to stress is spending, remind yourself of this fact and resist.
 Now is not the time for indulgences, no matter how bad you feel.
 And though you might experience some fleeting relief from your shopping binge, think of how awful you’ll feel when you realize you needed that money for necessary items like groceries.